Using marble for decoration purposes is a great idea, but it becomes quite a headache when it chips or breaks.

 The most common type of adhesive that people use to glue marble is epoxy cement or marble epoxy glue.

-It is true that epoxy glue offers great hold, but it can be a bit challenging to work with as they shrink and dry pretty fast.
+It is true that epoxy glue offers great hold, but it can be a bit challenging to work with as it shrinks and dries pretty fast.
 Some people do not prefer to go for them because they do not offer much color variation.

 2. Drying Time